pixlee/pixlee-ios-sdk/README.md

 To run the project, open `Example.xcworkspace` in Xcode.

-Run the project and you should see a grid of contents from that album.
+Run the project and you should see a grid of content from that album.

 ## Troubleshooting